New Jersey Riot Crime Lawyer

 b.
 Failure of disorderly persons to disperse upon official order.
 Where five or more persons are participating in a course of disorderly conduct as defined in section 2C:33-2 a. likely to cause substantial harm, a peace officer or other public servant engaged in executing or enforcing the law may order the participants and others in the immediate vicinity to disperse.
 A person who refuses or knowingly fails to obey such an order commits a disorderly persons offense.

-If you are charged with Riot, you should protect your legal interests by contacting an experienced New Jersey Riot attorney.
+If you are charged with Riot, you should protect your legal interests by contacting an experienced New Jersey riot crime lawyer.
 A knowledgeable lawyer can defend your rights and liberty.
 Our firm has handled Riot cases on behalf of criminal defendants in New Jersey.
 Recently, we won a jury trial in Monmouth County on behalf of a defendant charged with Riot.
 Contact our office for a free consultation.